hpatoio/DeployBundle/Resources/doc/index.md

         user: root
         dir: /path/to/dir
         port: 22
-      stage:
+        post_deploy_operations:
+            - app/console cache:clear
+            - app/console assets:install
+            - app/console assetic:dump
+      uat:
         host: 127.0.0.1 // or the hostname
         user: root2
         dir: /path/to/dir
         port: 22

+### Post deploy operations | New in version 1.3

+You can add a list of command you want run on the remote server after the deploy.
+In the configuration above you can see the common command you run after a deploy (clear the cache, publish assets etc)
+These commands are run as a shell command on the remote server.
+So you can enter whichever shell command you want (cp, rm etc)

 ### Rsync Options | New in version 1.1

 If you add the key rsync-options to your environment you will override the default options used for rsync.
 So the system is using:

-* "-azC --force --delete --progress -h" if nothing is specified
+* "-azC --force --delete --progress -h --checksum" if nothing is specified
 * the value for the key rsync-options if specified in config.yml for the target environment
 * the value of the command line option --rsync-options

 ### Rsync Exclude